Check Point SPLAT Commands

 Resetting SIC is not recommended by Check Point, except as a last

-.
+resort.
 Never perform a SIC reset during daily operations, since a SIC reset

 will momentarily destroy communication between the SmartCenter Server